MINUTES OF THE BOARD OF GOVERNORS

 12. Staff Senate --- Ms. Kelly Barnts, Chair of the Staff Senate, reported that the summer work hour initiative was a huge undertaking.
 Staff Senate thanks the administration for approving this initiative.

-Mr. Greg Burris, Vice President for Administrative & Information Services, then presented an offer of commendation to Kelly for her service as Staff Senate Chair this past year.
+Mr. Greg Burris, Vice President for Administrative and Information Services, then presented an offer of commendation to Kelly for her service as Staff Senate Chair this past year.
 Moved by Mr. Winston and seconded by Mr. Hammons.

 Motion passed 7-0.